 Benefits of exercise can be achieved with workouts of just 30 minutes a day.
 Riding bikes with the kids, doing housework, gardening, using the stairs, and carrying groceries all add up to exercise that benefits your heart.
 Try increasing your activity by parking at the end of the lot, or walking to your destination!

 Gym environments are not mandatory for your workouts.
-However, the benefits of trainers can be added safety and encouragement.
+However, trainers can benefit you with safety tips and encouragement.
 Check with the trainer if you feel the exercise maneuver is improper or causing pains.
 Your routine will depend on your underlying health, your capability, and your endurance.

 Resistance training is beneficial in boosting your metabolic rate, reducing body fat, and increasing muscle mass.
 There are many ways to perform resistance training, including using weight machines, free weights, exercise bands, or abdominal crunches or curl-ups.
 Losing as little as 10 pounds can reduce or help prevent high blood pressure in many overweight individuals.
 See your doctor before starting a new weight-training program.